Hurokin/JAVA_Eclipse/Testing_Space/Matriz/Readme.md

 # Introduction
-Matrix testing Aplication
+Matrix testing Application

 # Subtitle
-A aplication made for testing Matrix in JAVA language
+A application made for testing Matrix in JAVA language